speedscale/docs/docs/reference/integration-with-cicd/gitlab-cicd.md

     replay.speedscale.com/build-tag: 31187a5a
 ```

-In the above example, **31187a5a** can be used to search for this report via **speedctl**.
-Note that there can a delay from the time when you start your deployment and when the report can be queried, so you want to loop on this call until the report returns.
+In the above example, **31187a5a** can be used to search for this report via
+**speedctl**.
+Note that there can a delay from the time when you start your
+deployment and when the report can be queried, so you want to loop on this call
+until the report returns.

 ```
-speedctl report list | grep 31187a5a
+speedctl get reports | grep 31187a5a
 ```

 Once you know the report is initialized, then you want to get the status:

 ```
-speedctl report list | grep 31187a5a | jq -r .status
+speedctl get reports | grep 31187a5a | jq -r .status
 ```

 The value of status will be what you see in the Speedscale UI: